elaldogs/tropicalsandpiles/README.md

 # sandpiles
-Simulations of sandpiles and tropical curves.
+Simulations of tropical sandpiles and tropical curves.